Skip to content

 Thin linen shroud - Scale portable - Wrapping material 1

-The last embrace of a shroud
+The shroud's last embrace

 Farewell, step by step